QianleLi/Robot-Operating-System/Notes.md

 ### Master and nodes

 Nodes: Small, mostly independent programs/ A running instance of ROS program.
-Nodes have to aontact with each other, ROS master facilitates this communication.
+Nodes have to contact with each other, ROS master facilitates this communication.
+**Nodes shoule be largely independent of the other nodes.**
 * To start a master:
 `roscore`
 **Note: You should keep master running for the entire time when using ROS.**